 A. Yes, all halls have laundry facilities.
 Cost is $1.25 per load to wash and $.75 per load to dry.
 Ironing boards are available in some residence halls; they may also be brought to campus by any student.
 Laundry machines operate by coin or Eagle Dollars.

 Q. Are computers available for student use?

 A. Yes, computers are available at the service desk.
 There are also laptop computers students can sign out for a 24-hour time period.
-Laptops can be signed out to residence hall students through the 24-hour Service Desk.
+Laptops can be signed out to residence hall students through the Service Desk.

 Q. How can I become a Community Assistant?